s-a-nersisyan/ExhauFS/README.md

       Path to directory for output files.
 If not exist, it will be created.

   * `feature_pre_selector`
-      TODO: add link and table of possible choices below
-      Name of feature pre-selection function from `./core/feature_pre_selectors.py`.
+      Name of feature pre-selection function from [feature pre-selectors section](#feature-pre-selectors).

   * `feature_pre_selector_kwargs`
       Object/Dictionary of keyword arguments for feature pre-selector function.

   * `feature_selector`
       TODO: add link and table of possible choices below
-      Name of feature selection function from `./core/feature_selectors.py`.
+      Name of feature selection function from [feature selectors section](#feature-selectors).

   * `feature_selector_kwargs`
       TODO: add link and table of possible choices below